+The Level 3 NCEA Physical Education course is designed to further develop students' knowledge, skills, and understanding of physical education concepts.
+This course provides opportunities for students to engage in a range of physical activities while exploring the social, cultural, and scientific aspects of physical education.

+Throughout the course, students will engage in a variety of learning experiences that promote personal growth, physical fitness, and an appreciation for lifelong physical activity.
+They will explore concepts such as biomechanics, exercise physiology, skill acquisition, and the social and cultural influences on physical activity.

+Students will apply theoretical knowledge to practical situations, engaging in individual and teambased physical activities.
+They will develop skills in critical analysis, problem-solving, and decision-making through various physical challenges and scenarios.

+The course will include an outdoor camp in Term 3.
+The camp will require students to be absent from school for up to 5 teaching days and thus miss work in their other subjects.
+It is the student's responsibility to make up this missed work.

+COURSE DONATION:

+\$600.00 - EOTC trip (overnight) (approx.)

+UNIT STANDARDS:

+Internal: 7 credits

+ACHIEVEMENT STANDARDS:

+Internal: 19 credits

+AS / US Description Cr

+92015 Apply movement strategies in an applied

+setting

+AS/US Description

+5i

+91328

+Demonstrate

+understanding of how

+and why biophysical

+principles relate to the

+learning of physical

+skills

+Cr AS/US De

+Description

+4i

+Cr

+91498

+5i

-US Description Cr AS/US Description Cr AS/US Description Cr )16 Apply movement strategies in an applied setting 5i 91328 Demonstrate understanding of how and why biophysical principles relate to the learning of physical skills 5i 91498 Evaluate physical activity experiences to devise strategies for lifelong well-being 4i PHYSICAL EDUCATION cont ...
+Evaluate physical activity experiences to devise strategies for lifelong well-being

+PHYSICAL EDUCATION cont...

-LEVEL 1 LEVEL 2 LEVEL 3 AS/US Description Cr AS/US Description Cr AS/US Description Cr 1.2 92017 Demonstrate understanding of how kotahitanga is promoted in movement through application of strategies 5i 91330 Performance in an applied setting 4i 91499 Analyse a physical skill performed by self or others 3i 1.3 92018 Demonstrate understanding of the influence of a personal movement experience on hauora 5e 91332 Evaluate leadership strategies that contribute to the effective functioning of a group 4i 91500 Evaluate the effectiveness of a performance improvement programme 4i 3501 Demonstrate knowledge of and apply listening techniques 3i 91333 Analyse the application of risk management strategies to a challenging outdoor activity 3i 91501 Demonstrate quality performance of a physical activity in an applied setting 4i 3503 Participate and communicate in a team or group to complete a routine task 2i 9705 Feedback on performances 3i 91502 Examine a current physical activity event, trend, or issue and its impact on New Zealand society 4i 9677 Participate in a group which has team objectives 3i US 4597 Snowboard on beginner terrain 4i 9681 Contribute within a team or group which has an objective 3i
+LEVEL 1 LEVEL .
+2 LEVEL 3

+AS/US Description Cr AS/US Description Cr AS/US Description Cr

+92017 Demonstrate understanding of how kotahitanga is promoted in movement through application of strategies 5i 91330 Performance in an applied setting 4i 91499 Analyse a physical skill performed by self or others 3i

+92018 Demonstrate understanding of the influence of a personal movement experience on hauora 5i 91332 Evaluate leadership strategies that contribute to the effective functioning of a group 4i 91500 Evaluate the effectiveness of a performance improvement programme 4i

+3501 Demonstrate knowledge of and apply listening techniques 3i 91333 Analyse the application of risk management strategies to a challenging outdoor activity 3i 91501 Demonstrate quality performance of a physical activity in an applied setting 4i

+3503 Participate and communicate in a team or group to complete a routine task 2i 91334 Consistently demonstrate social responsibility through applying a social responsibility model in physical activity 3i 91502 Examine a current physical activity event, trend, or issue and its impact on New Zealand society 4i

+9705 Feedback on performances 3i 4597 Snowboard on beginner terrain 4i

+9677 Participate in a group which has team objectives 3i 9681 Contribute within a team or group which has an objective 3i

 CAREER OPPORTUNITIES: There are increasing numbers of opportunities in the leisure, health, fitness, sports coaching and sports management areas.
 Traditional careers are: teaching; nursing; physiotherapy; physical education, and now the growing sport, leisure and tourism industry, both here in New Zealand and abroad.

-MINIMUM ENTRY EXPECTATION:
+DURATION: Full year ENTRY EXPECTATION: Merit or better in the following Achievement Standards is desirable: AS 92042 - Demonstrate understanding of a physical system using energy concepts AS 91947 - Demonstrate mathematical reasoning Level 2 Mathematics with Calculus is an extremely recommended corequisite.
+COURSE DESCRIPTION: